Subomi Balogun

-Life
+Early life and education

 Balogun was born on 9 March 1934 at Ijebu-Ode, Ogun State, Nigeria, to Muslim parents.
 Balogun converted to Christianity while in secondary school.
 He graduated from Igbobi College and studied law at the London School of Economics.
 Before leaving for Europe, he briefly worked as a teacher.
 As a student in London, Balogun regularly attended fellowships and had the opportunity to meet some noted Nigerians such as Yakubu Gowon before the latter was president.

+Career

 After earning his law degree, he returned to Nigeria to join the Ministry of Justice, Western Region.
 From the regional Ministry of Justice where he was a Crown Counsel, Balogun found a new post as a Parliamentary Counsel in the Federal Ministry of Justice.

 After the January 1966 coup, he joined the Nigerian Industrial Development Bank where he served as principal counsel and company secretary between 1966 and 1975.
 At NIDB, his interest in investment banking led him to advocate for the establishment of merchant bank sponsored by NIDB.
 When ICON securities, a merchant banking outfit was established in 1973 as a subsidiary of NIDB, Balogun moved to ICON Ltd as a director of operations.
 When Balogun's ambition to head ICON was not realised, he left the firm to found City Securities, a stock broking and issuing house.
 City Securities developed relationships with Mobil, Texaco and Total petroleum marketing companies, handling the companies' equity offerings.
 In 1979, he applied for a merchant banking license to establish First City Merchant Bank, which later became First City Monument Bank in 2001.
 Balogun was inspired by the entrepreneurial works of Siegmund Warburg, who co-founded S.G.
 Warburg, he visited Warburg in London prior to establishing his merchant bank.
 He often told the anecdotal story of how his son inspired him to take the leap in starting the bank.
 When the operations of the bank took effect in 1983, Balogun established an entrepreneurial culture at the new bank, unique as an owner managed bank in contrast to the government owned banks at the time.

 Balogun built a National Pediatric Centre in Ijebu-Ode that he donated to University of Ibadan's University College Teaching Hospital.